mosra/m.css/doc/css/page-layout.rst

 article always spans the whole screen width and goes below the top navbar.
 If you want the navbar to be semi-transparent, put :css:`.m-navbar-jumbo` on the :html:`<nav>` element.
-Compared to `landing pages <#landing-pages>`_ the navbar retains semi-transparent background and the brand link is not hidden, as brand name is not expected to be duplicated in article header.
+Compared to `landing pages <#landing-pages>`_ the navbar retains semi-transparent background at all times.

 .. note-info::